Company Growth Strategy: 7 Key Steps for Business Growth & Expansion

 In that case, you might be best off trying to shed some of the baggage that customers run into trouble with when using your competitors' programs.
 If your service is paid, you could consider offering a free trial of an ad-free experience — right off the bat.

-The point here is that there's often a lot of value and opportunity in differentiating yourself.
-If you can "zig when they zag", you can capture consumers' attention and capitalize on their shifting interests.
+What we like: The point here is that there's often a lot of value and opportunity in differentiating yourself.
+If you can “zig when they zag,” you can capture consumers’ attention and capitalize on their shifting interests.

 5. In-Person Outreach

-It might be a while before this particular approach can be employed again, but it's effective enough to warrant a mention.
+While this particular approach was put on pause for a while, it's an effective method to consider.
 Sometimes, adding a human element to your growth strategy can help set things in motion for your business.

 Prospects are often receptive to a personal approach — and there’s nothing more personal than immediate, face-to-face interactions.
 Putting boots on the ground and personally interfacing with potential customers can be a great way to get your business the traction it needs to get going.